 Take Apart section: A section, usually at the end or the base of the whip that is pushed onto or into rather than telescopically attached.

-Rig: The name referred to the final product of line, hooks, floats and weights.
+Rig: The name refers to the final product of line, hooks, floats and weights.

 Dolly Butt: A section usually around 0.5m that is inserted into the base of a whip for added length.

-Fast Action: If a whip is fast acting, it means it can be moved quickly though the air to help striking efficiency.
+Fast Action: If a whip is fast acting, it means it can be moved quickly through the air to help striking efficiency.

 Responsiveness: The time it takes for a strike to register at the tip end, better responsiveness means a shorter time between the two.